 To avoid editing a dozen slides every time there’s a change, you could manage your menu data from a single sheet.
 Then you’d connect all your ScreenScape media back to this ‘single source of truth’.
 As brews are added or removed from your list, as supply changes, or as prices update the edits to this ‘single source’ are reflected across the board.

-For an in-depth look at this ‘menu’ example, check out this video tutorial.
+For an in-depth look at how to use the Sheets App to power your digital sign, check out this video tutorial.

 2. Data Transformation

 Spreadsheets are the original killer app for data transformation.
 Edit one cell, and your change magically ripples out to dozens of related cells.
 This single feature has literally revolutionized the management of entire industries.